 Management considers its capital structure to consist of share capital, share purchase options and warrants.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to, and required by the Company in order to support the acquisition, exploration and development of exploration and evaluation assets.
 The Board of Directors does not establish quantitative returns on capital criteria for management.
 In order to facilitate the management of its capital requirement, the Company prepares annual expenditure budgets that are updated as necessary depending on various factors.
-The annual and updated budgets are approved by the Board of Directors.

-The properties, to which the Company currently has an interest in, are in the exploration stage; as such, the Company is dependent on external financing to fund its activities.
-In order to carry out the planned exploration and development and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
-There were no changes in managements approach to capital management during the period ended March 31, 2023.
+The properties in which the Company currently holds interests are in the exploration stage; as such, the Company is dependent on external financing to fund its activities.
+In order to carry out planned exploration and development work and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
+There were no changes in management's approach to capital management during the period ended September 30, 2023.
 Neither the Company nor its subsidiaries are subject to externally imposed capital requirements.